2nd trimester: weeks 13-28

 Measure your bump – just to make sure your baby is growing as it should be.
 If your midwife has any concerns, you may be referred to the hospital for a growth scan.

-Plan and book your antenatal classes
+Plan your antenatal classes

 - Think about where you want to have your baby